glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 does not respect the time features mentioned previously, it is:

 * **personal**: you have a personal context and subjective time
-* **discrete**: you have a minimum time of reactivity your frequency sample to measure the elapsed time
+* **discrete**: you have a minimum time of reactivity for your frequency sample to measure the elapsed time
 * **limited**: you have a life length and resources which are finite
 * **renewable**: you can renew some activities in the future
-* **compressible/expansible**: you feel of elapsed time differently for a given activity in function of time
+* **compressible/expansible**: you feel elapsed time differently for a given activity in function of time
 * **occasionally generated by you**: you make your choices, and your organization to free of time
-* **cumulative**: we interpret the time with a quantity now, no only an instant
+* **cumulative**: we interpret the time with a quantity now, not only an instant

 But the quantity of time is always available immediately.